passwork-me/manuals-en/legacy-php5/Ubuntu-16.04.md

-# How to install Passwork on Ubuntu 16.04
+# How to install password manager on Ubuntu 16.04

 **1. Get root privileges and reload local package database.**